francis-chris5/Creatures/README.md

 INSTALL:

  After downloading the files, simply open blender and go to Edit -> Preferences, and under the Add-ons tab select the "Install" button then navigate to where the file is located.
+Don't forget to check the box to enable the addon after installing it.

 SOME NOTES: